openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/CA_ProctoredExams.rst

 In for-credit courses, course teams can create exams that they designate as proctored exams.
-Learners in the Verified track can choose to take the exam as proctored and be eligible for course credit, or take the exam as a non- proctored exam and not be eligible for course credit.
+Learners in the Verified track can choose to take the exam as proctored and be eligible for course credit, or take the exam as an open exam and not be eligible for course credit.
 For more information about creating proctored exams in Studio, see :ref:`Create a Timed or Proctored Exam`.
+You can :ref:`create a practice proctored exam <Create a Practice Proctored Exam>` for your course so that learners can become familiar with the process and you can share information about the actual proctored exam ahead of time.

 To earn credit for completing a course, learners take the exam as a proctored exam and must receive a passing result for their online proctoring session in